towa-hi/warmancer-docs/glossary.md

 - Combat Power: 13
 - Count: 6
 - Immobile
 - Stationary tile hazards that consume all that fall into it's maw.
+Can be removed by Seers